zihzhan/microsoft-graph-docs/api-reference/beta/api/conversationmember-list.md

 ---
 title: "List conversationMembers"
-description: "Retrieve a member of a chat."
+description: "Retrieve a member of a chat or channel."
 author: "nkramer"
 localization_priority: Priority
 ms.prod: "microsoft-teams"